Virtual Sexuality: Production

 The film appears to draw some of its inspiration from 1985's Weird Science, but was based on the novel Virtual Sexual Reality (1994), which was part of Chloë Rayban's four-part "Justine" series of novels.
 The film was produced by The Noel Gay Motion Picture Company, who were also responsible for Trainspotting.

 Filming took place in various locations around London.

-The internal Virtual Reality Exhibition scenes were filmed at Elstree Studios, using a purpose built set.
+The internal Virtual Reality Exhibition scenes were filmed at Elstree Studios, using a purpose-built set.
 The tunnel was extended before filming of the explosion was done.

+Release

+The film opened in the UK on 2 July 1999 in 199 cinemas and grossed £244,084 in its opening weekend, placing sixth at the UK box office.
+After two weeks it had grossed £545,000.
+It was released in the US on 3 December 1999 and grossed $74,007.

+Soundtrack

+"Virtual Sexuality: Music from the Motion Picture" was released in 1999 and features an array of tracks from various artists which were included in the film.
+The soundtrack includes songs from Imogen Heap, All Saints, Touch and Go and Basement Jaxx, as well as music scored for the film by composer Rupert Gregson-Williams.
+Several lines of dialogue from the film, spoken by Laura Fraser's character, were spliced between the tracks.